pottekkat/personal-website/content/posts/hands-on-set-up-ingress-on-kubernetes-with-apache-apisix-ingress-controller.md

           servicePort: 8081
 ```

-The APISIX Ingress controller converts this resource to an APISIX proxy configuration.
+The APISIX Ingress controller converts this resource to an APISIX gateway configuration.

 APISIX also supports configuration using native [Kubernetes Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource):